-This course, designed for students with no bookkeeping experience, provides an orientation to the field of accounting and basic accounting fundamentals.
+Basic Accounting This course, designed for students with no bookkeeping experience, provides an orientation to the field of accounting and basic accounting fundamentals.
 Students learn payroll procedures, the accounting cycle of a proprietorship and the preparation of basic financial records.
 Accounting and business management students cannot use this course as an accounting or business elective.
+Students who have completed ACT 101 with a grade of "D" or better are not permitted to take this course.
 Hours: 39 lecture.
 Prerequisite: MTH 091 with a grade of "C" or better, an acceptable mathematics diagnostic assessment score or permission of the department head.
 Usually offered in the fall and spring.